mvantellingen/python-zeep/docs/client.rst

 Caching of WSDL and XSD files
 ------------------------------
-When the client is initialised it will automaticaly retrieve the wsdl file passed as argument.
-This wsdl file generally references various other wsdl and xsd files.
+When the client is initialized it will automatically retrieve the WSDL file passed as argument.
+This WSDL file generally references various other WSDL and XSD files.
 By default Zeep doesn't cache these files but it is however advised to enable this for performance reasons.

 Please see :ref:`transport_caching` how to enable this.
 To make it easy to